-- Contacting Schools Directly – International TEFL Academy provides you with an international school directory with contact information for tens of thousands educational institutions around the globe.
+- Contacting Schools Directly – International TEFL Academy provides you with an international school directory with contact information for tens of thousands of educational institutions around the globe.

 - Placement Agencies & Recruiters – In certain countries and regions, like Asia and the Arab Gulf countries, a large percentage of teachers are hired through recruiters and placement agencies.
 International TEFL Academy can refer you to the most reputable agencies.